survivejs/webpack-book/manuscript/building/03_code_splitting.md

 import "./lazy.css";
 leanpub-end-insert

-export default 'Hello from lazy';
+export default "Hello from lazy";
 ```

 And to have a style definition to load, set up a rule: